ugcd/solarius/README.md

 ## FAQ

-Q1: I am currently using GEMMA.
+Q1: I use GEMMA for my qtl mapping analysis.
 Are there any special reasons to switch to SOLAR / `solarius`?

 A1: That depends on the type of analysis you are interested in.
 Some of the features SOLAR has and GEMMA does not: